Service Directory

 Redundancy payments

-As a minimum, you must pay statutory redundancy pay.
-Employees with two years’ service or more are entitled to this.
+As a minimum, you must pay statutory redundancy pay to employees with two years’ service or more.

 If your employee’s contract of employment states a higher redundancy pay entitlement than statutory levels, you should pay that instead.
 You should set out in writing how you’ve calculated the redundancy payment.